 How is pericarditis treated?

 While there are no FDA-approved treatments for pericarditis as of now, there are still some common methods that doctors use to relieve its symptoms.
 Over-the-counter (OTC) medications, such as aspirin and ibuprofen, can help reduce inflammation and minimize pain.
-Colchicine, an anti-inflammatory, may also be prescribed, but should not be taken by individuals with certain pre-existing conditions or who take some medications.
+There are other anti-inflammatory medications that may be prescribed, but should not be taken by individuals with certain pre-existing conditions or who take some medications.

-If OTC pain relievers and colchicine fail to produce results, your doctor may use corticosteroids, like prednisone, to eliminate inflammation.
+If OTC pain relievers and anti-inflammatories fail to produce results, your doctor may use corticosteroids, to eliminate inflammation.
 However, this treatment will likely be used as a last resort due to the potential side effects associated with corticosteroids.
 You may also receive antibiotics to clear up any contributing bacterial infections, and in some cases draining of accumulated fluids may be necessary.